DyPeterson/roboger-neighborhood/README.md

 5. A clean code with it being refactored and easy-to-read.
 Along with making sure we use 'lowerCamelCase' for variables.

 Thank you for checking out my project.
-If you would like to contact me, you can do so by emailing me at <dylan.peterson17@gmail.com>
+If you would like to contact me, you can do so by emailing me at <dylan.peterson17@gmail.com> or if you'd like to see more of my projects check out my [GitHub](https://github.com/DyPeterson).

 ### Known Bugs
 At this time there is no known bugs.